 The Company is focused on its core business operations, and follows a steady and conservative financial policy.
 The Company is not engaged in high-risk and high-leverage investments, have capital loans to another party, endorsements, or the trading of financial derivatives.
-The Company has laid down "Operational Procedures for Loaning of Company Funds", "Operational Procedures for Endorsements and Guarantees", "Operational Procedures for Financial Derivatives Transactions", and with all resolutions passed at the shareholders' meeting, the Company will refer to relevant proceedings when dealing with related operational procedures.
+The Company has laid down "Operational Procedures for Loaning of Company Funds", "Operational Procedures for Endorsements and Guarantees", "Operational Procedures for Acquisition or Disposal of Assets", and "Operational Procedures for Financial Derivatives Transactions", and with all resolutions passed at the shareholders' meeting, the Company will refer to relevant proceedings when dealing with related operational procedures.